Injector Size Guides

 The B6 A4 and Passats MY2002 and later rolled off the line with returnless fueling.
 While ostensibly a good idea from an emissions standpoint, this system has some drawbacks when it comes to performance, static fuel pressure and hotter fuel among them.
 As such, injector needs increase rapidly and we encourage customers with power goals over 400hp at the crank to strongly consider a return fuel setup, particularly on E85.

 You'll notice that the effective window for each injector is narrower than with return fueling.
-It's one of the reasons we freqently suggest skipping 750cc injectors and moving straight to 1000cc injectors for our B6 A4 crew.
+It's one of the reasons we freqently suggest skipping 750cc injectors and moving straight to 1000cc injectors for our B6 A4 and B5 Passat crew.

 Pump Gas